 6. Ask learners to find alternative solutions

-Another great way to foster lateral thinking in an e-learning course is to come up with activities that encourage students to find alternative paths to a particular solution.
-Start off with a solution and then map out how that solution was achieved.
-Then give learners a bunch of tools and resources and ask them to solve the same problem but using a different method.
+Another great way to foster lateral thinking in an e-learning course is to develop activities that encourage students to find alternative paths to a particular solution.
+Start with a solution and then map out how that solution was achieved.
+Then, give learners a bunch of tools and resources and ask them to solve the same problem using a different method.

-The idea behind this is to help people ignore the obvious answer and find a solution that is more subtle (and often more elegant).
+The idea behind this is to help people ignore the obvious answer and find a more subtle (and often more elegant) solution.
 Asking employees to go down the road less travelled is also more interesting and helps increase motivation and engagement in your course.

 Lateral thinking is hard to teach, but as these six ideas prove, it's not impossible.
 Once employees think outside of the box, everybody wins.